gbmhunter/blog/content/electronics/communication-protocols/can-protocol/index.md

 NoCAN is a communications protocol that is **built on-top of the CAN bus**.
 It provides a layer of abstraction on-top of a 125kHz CAN bus which adds _publish-subscribe based messaging_ and _automated address assignment_.
 With many wireless options available for IoT devices, NoCAN was borne out the idea that there is a need for an easy-to-use wired communications solution for IoT devices.
 The protocol was created by Omzlo and was [funded in part by a KickStarter campaign](https://www.kickstarter.com/projects/1242572682/nocan-the-wired-iot-platform-for-makers) in 2019.

 {{% img src="omzlo-white.png" width="200px" caption="The Omzlo logo." %}}

+NoCAN only uses the _CAN Extended Mode_, which supports up to 8 bytes of data per message.
+However NoCAN provides the ability to send up to 64 bytes of data per message by chaining together up to 8 CAN messages (also called frames).
+For every NoCAN bus, there must be one (and only one) "special" node called a _Network Manager_, and one or more "standard" nodes.
+NoCAN also offers defines message formats for firmware update and bootloader control over the CAN bus.

+NoCAN supports up to 128 nodes on a CAN bus.

 [^ti-importance-of-termination-resistors]: [https://e2e.ti.com/blogs_/b/industrial_strength/archive/2016/07/14/the-importance-of-termination-networks-in-can-transceivers](https://e2e.ti.com/blogs_/b/industrial_strength/archive/2016/07/14/the-importance-of-termination-networks-in-can-transceivers)